-We have revenues, expenses, assets, and liabilities that are denominated in foreign currencies, principally the Canadian dollar and British pound sterling ("GBP").
-Also, a significant number of employees are located in Canada and the United Kingdom, and our subsidiaries in those countries transact business in those respective currencies.
+We have revenues, expenses, assets, and liabilities that are denominated in foreign currencies, principally the Canadian dollar, GBP, and Euro.
+Also, a significant number of employees are located in Canada and Europe, and our subsidiaries in those countries transact business in those respective currencies.
 As a result, we have designated the Canadian dollar as the functional currency for Canadian operations.
-Similarly, the GBP has been designated as the functional currency for our operations in the United Kingdom When we consolidate the operations of these foreign subsidiaries into our financial results, because we report our results in U.S. dollars, we are required to translate the financial results and position of our foreign subsidiaries from their respective functional currencies into U.S. dollars.
-We translate the revenues, expenses, gains, and losses from our Canadian and United Kingdom subsidiaries into U.S. dollars using a weighted average exchange rate for the applicable fiscal period.
-We translate the assets and liabilities of our Canadian and United Kingdom subsidiaries into U.S. dollars at the exchange rate in effect at the applicable balance sheet date.
+Similarly, the GBP has been designated as the functional currency for our operations in Europe.
+When we consolidate the operations of these foreign subsidiaries into our financial results, because we report our results in U.S. dollars, we are required to translate the financial results and position of our foreign subsidiaries into our functional currencies into U.S. dollars.
+We translate the revenues, expenses, gains, and losses from our Canadian, United Kingdom, and European subsidiaries into U.S. dollars using a weighted average exchange rate for the applicable fiscal period.
+We translate the assets and liabilities of these subsidiaries into U.S. dollars at the exchange rate in effect at the applicable balance sheet date.
 Translation adjustments are not included in determining net income for the period but are disclosed and accumulated in a separate component of consolidated equity until sale or until a complete or substantially complete liquidation of the net investment in our foreign subsidiary takes place.
 Changes in the values of these items from one period to the next which result from exchange rate fluctuations are recorded in our consolidated statements of changes in stockholders' equity as accumulated other comprehensive income (loss).
-For the year ended December 31, 2022, due to the weakening of the Canadian dollar and GBP versus the U.S. dollar, our foreign currency translation resulted in a loss of \$3.4 million which we recorded as a decrease in accumulated other comprehensive loss, compared to \$0.2 million for the year end
+For the year ended December 31, 2023, due to the weakening of the Canadian dollar and GBP versus the U.S. dollar, our foreign currency translation resulted in a gain of \$1.6 million which we recorded as an increase in accumulated other comprehensive income, compared to a loss of \$3.4 million for the year ended December 31, 2022.
+As a consequence, gross profit, opera